gregbuaa/aan_model/readme.md

-#  Transfer Learning with Aligned Adaptation Networks.
+#  Discriminative Feature Adaptation via CMD for UDA.

-We propose an end-to-end Aligned Adaptation Networks (AAN) model with min-batch training to reduce the shifts in both the marginal and conditional distributions across domains simultaneously.
+In this paper, we present Aligned Adaptation Networks (AAN) to match both the marginal and conditional distributions across domains for UDA.

 Two datasets *Amazon-Review* and *Amazon-Text* are provided in **dataset/** with *.json*.